swiftlang/swift-evolution/proposals/0047-nonvoid-warn.md

 ## Acknowledgements

 Changing the behavior of non-void functions to use default warnings for unused results was initially introduced by Adrian Kashivskyy.
-Additional thanks go out to Chris Lattner, Gwendal Roué, Dmitri Gribenko, Jeff Kelley, David Owens, Jed Lewison, Stephen Cellis, Ankit Aggarwal, Paul Ossenbruggen,Brent Royal-Gordon, Tino Heth, Haravikk, Félix Cloutier,Yuta Koshizawa, for their feedback on this topic.
+Additional thanks go out to Chris Lattner, Gwendal Roué, Dmitri Gribenko, Jeff Kelley, David Owens, Jed Lewison, Stephen Cellis, Ankit Aggarwal, Paul Ossenbruggen, Becca Royal-Gordon, Tino Heth, Haravikk, Félix Cloutier,Yuta Koshizawa, for their feedback on this topic.